Zaprogramiacz/MobileDevDiary/content/posts/combine-flatmap-map-switchtolatest-demystifed/index.md

     .store(in: &cancellables)
 ```

-- // 1 - publisher of elements from the search bar text field,
+- // 1 - publisher of elements from the search bar text field
-- // 2 - each text element is mapped to the request model (`SearchRequest`),
+- // 2 - each text element is mapped to the request model (`SearchRequest`)
-- // 3 - each request is converted into a new publisher that represents the API request,
+- // 3 - each request is converted into a new publisher representing the API request
 - // 4 - `switchToLatest` does not ignore errors!
 In that case `catch` operator intercepts an error and replaces it with `Empty` publisher.
 Empty publisher does not emit any error or element downstream but completes the stream.
-In case errors are not handled, the mainstream would be completed with error and no more events would be observed,
+In case errors are not handled, the mainstream would be completed with error and no more events would be observed
-- // 5 - subscribes to the latest publisher from the upstream and cancels the previous subscription,
+- // 5 - subscribes to the latest publisher from the upstream and cancels the previous subscription
-- // 6 - `sink` operator that attaches the subscriber to the stream and observes elements in the mainstream.
+- // 6 - `sink` operator attaches the subscriber to the stream and observes elements in the mainstream.
 In our case, the data source is modified by assigning the request result.

 **What's the difference comparing to the `flatMap`?**

-`flatMap` republishes all publisher's events and `map + switchToLatest` only the latest one and previous ones are canceled.
+`flatMap` republishes all publisher's events and `map + switchToLatest` only the latest one (previous ones are cancelled).

-**What's the benefit of `map + switchToLatest` usage?**
+**What's the benefit of using `map + switchToLatest`?**

 Using `map + switchToLatest` may help you with reducing API operations when the previous operation becomes redundant.